 - Create a uniform data collection and reporting system, and

 - Establish a sustainable state funding mechanism to support local boards of health and health departments.

-The new SAPHE 2.0 Act is based on the consensus findings and recommendations of the Special Commission on Local and Regional Health, as well as the lessons learned from COVID-19.
-It directs the Department of Public Health to establish minimum standards for local public health departments and boards of health and sets out a clear timeline for communities to reach those standards.
+The new SAPHE 2.0 Act is based on the consensus findings of the Special Commission on Local and Regional Health.
+It would also implement several key recommendations from the final report of the Joint Committee on COVID-19, Emergency Preparedness and Management.
+The bill directs the Department of Public Health to establish minimum standards for local public health departments and boards of health and sets out a clear timeline for communities to reach those standards.
 It also establishes state funding to support communities in reaching these benchmarks, while also providing incentives to encourage communities to share services.
 Finally, it creates a uniform data collection and reporting system to ensure that timely decisions can be made based on accurate and consistent data.